SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture5_Storage_Models_and_Compression.md

      > Only practical **if the value cardinality is low**.
      >
-     > An example demostrating how does it look like with data that has high
+     > An example demonstrating how does it look like with data that has high
      > cardinality:
      > In the US, there are 43000 zip codes(each take 32 bits), assume we have
      > `10_000_000` rows, without compression, it takes 10_000_000 * 32 = 320_000_000